pooley182/Plex-Meta-Manager-Wiki/IMDb-Builders.md

 ## IMDb ID
 Gets the movie/show specified

 The expected input is an IMDb ID.
+Multiple values are supported as either a list or a comma separated string.

 ```yaml
 collections: